justin-p/ansible-terraform-template/README.md

 - You want to test/build a Ansible playbook/role against a server hosted by a cloud infrastructure provider.
 - You want to build a project that can consistently spin up and configure the same specific set of infrastructure whenever you need it with a single command.

+For more information, please refer to the wiki page [here](https://github.com/justin-p/anster/wiki).

 ## License

 MIT